Asmilex/xfwm-rounded-corners-patch/README.md

 The patch in its current state can be applied to an Xfwm 4.12.5 codebase and was not tested on other versions.

 ### Screenshot
-Few applications with default radius for rounded corners and disabled shadows for clarity.
+Sample windows with 12 px radius for rounded corners, hidden decorations and disabled shadows for clarity.

 ![](https://i.imgur.com/L84NfF2.png)